15 Foods To Buy When You’re Broke

 1. Frozen Vegetables

 You can’t go wrong with frozen vegetables!
 While fresh vegetables aren’t always affordable, you can get generic brand frozen vegetables for a dollar per bag or less.
 These bags of vegetables provide enough servings to feed a small family.
-Some of the veggies worth buying and adding to your freezer include broccoli, broccoli with cauliflower and carrots, spinach, and peas!
+Some of the veggies worth buying and adding to your freezer include broccoli, broccoli with cauliflower and carrots, corn, spinach, and peas!

 2. Bread